 About the Project

-For PlanCOS to come to life, the next step is to establish technical (regulatory) provisions for implementation RetoolCOS will revise the Zoning and Subdivision Ordinance, Chapter 7 of City Code, which has not been comprehensively updated since the late 1990s, with the goal of establishing a new, modern and more user-friendly Unified Development Code (UDC).
+For PlanCOS to come to life, the next step was to establish technical (regulatory) provisions for implementation.
+RetoolCOS revised the Zoning and Subdivision Ordinance, Chapter 7 of City Code, which had not been comprehensively updated since the late 1990s.
+The goal was to establish a new, modern and more user-friendly Unified Development Code (UDC).
 The zoning and subdivision ordinance governs how property owners can use their land—and including regulations such as building height, setbacks between properties and rights-of-ways, what uses are permitted, and how many parking spaces must be provided for various development types.
 The zoning and subdivision ordinance also describes the procedures for subdividing property or undertaking a larger development project.